VividCortex/go-database-sql-tutorial/retrieving.md

 underlying connection is busy and can't be used for any other query.
 That means it's not available in the connection pool.
 If you iterate over all of the rows with `rows.Next()`, eventually you'll read the last row, and `rows.Next()` will encounter an internal EOF error and call `rows.Close()` for you.
-But if for any reason you exit that loop -- an error, an early return, or so on -- then the `rows` doesn't get closed, and the connection remains open.
+But if for some reason you exit that loop -- an early return, or so on -- then the `rows` doesn't get closed, and the connection remains open.
+(It is auto-closed if `rows.Next()` returns false due to an error, though).
 This is an easy way to run out of resources.
 This is why **you should always `defer rows.Close()`**, even if you also call it explicitly at the end of the loop, which isn't a bad idea. `rows.Close()` is a harmless no-op if it's already closed, so you can call